TMS Therapy in Logan, Utah

 - Theta Burst (iTBS): ~3 minutes of stimulation

-- Conventional TMS: ~19 minutes of stimulation
+- Conventional TMS: ~19 minutes of stimulation for depression and 18 minutes for OCD

 - Well-established safety and efficacy profile